This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Corporate compliance monitors are used regularly in the context of negotiated resolutions with the DOJ.

 70 Are parallel private actions allowed?
 May private plaintiffs gain access to the authorities’ files?

 Private civil rights of action are sometimes allowed by statute.
 For example, securities fraud may give rise to private civil claims.
 Private litigants generally do not have access to the government’s files, particularly any materials in possession of the government that were obtained via grand jury subpoena, since such materials are protected by Rule 6(e) of the Federal Rules of Criminal Procedure.

 Publicity and reputational issues

 At the investigatory stage, all matters being investigated by a grand jury are protected from public disclosure.
-While a company is free to disclose the existence of an investigation if it so chooses, this usually does not happen unless the company decides that the existence of an investigation should be disclosed to shareholders or other parties of interest.
+Although a company is free to disclose the existence of an investigation if it so chooses, this usually does not happen unless the company decides that the existence of an investigation should be made known to shareholders or other parties of interest.

 Once a case is before a court, the court record and pleadings in the case are generally available to the public, unless the case is filed under seal.
 The general view is that court cases should be transparent unless there is a special reason for confidentiality being required.

 72 What steps do you take to manage corporate communications in your country?
 Is it common for companies to use a public relations firm to manage a corporate crisis in your country?

 Public relations firms are commonly used to assist with corporate messaging strategy.
 However, careful coordination between public relations firms and counsel is of paramount importance.
 Although a statement may be good for the company from a public relations perspective, that same statement may be harmful to the company from a criminal law perspective, and such statements may be admissible in the event of a trial or other proceeding on the merits.